SvnFrs/pfm-v1/README.md

 - [x] Auto generate the month and its days if not exists in the data.

-- [] List all the expenses in the data file with specific talbe format.
+- [x] List all the expenses in the data file with specific table format.
+- [ ] Update table format to be more precise and clear.
+- [ ] Add the ability to delete an expense from the data file.
+- [ ] Add the ability to update an expense from the data file.
+- [ ] Add the ability to list all the expenses in the data file for a specific month / quarter / year.
+- [ ] Add the ability to list all the expenses in the data file for a specific period.